wharton/chef-coldfusion902/README.md

 REQUIREMENTS
 ============

+* apt - The apt cookbook is required.
-The apache2 cookbook is required if using the colfusion902::apache recipe.
+* apache2 - The apache2 cookbook is required if using the colfusion902::apache recipe.

 ATTRIBUTES
 ==========